tommit1970/breakfastlogger/readme.txt

 Gited
+2022/01/24-2022/01/??: Logfile for changes - metalogfile, # record new entries (Datetime,New,Item), # record edited entries - prev and new (Datetime,Edited From Old to New), # record deleted entries (Datetime,Removed,Item), # log date of change to each change or set of change
-2022/01/23-2022/01/23: Make a numcheck vs. rangecheck function inside smallFunctions.py, and make the code in showEntries.py,editEntries.py and deleteEntries.py cleaner
+2022/01/23-2022/01/23: Make a numcheck and rangecheck function inside smallFunctions.py, and make the code in showEntries.py,editEntries.py and deleteEntries.py cleaner
 2022/01/22-2022/01/22: Edit recordings when with admin authorities 2022/01/21-2022/01/21: Make show range 2022/01/21-2022/01/21: Make username and password into json in a new logindata.py file, removing admin.txt